f4exb/sdrangel/plugins/channeltx/udpsink/readme.md

 Combo box to specify the type of samples that are received and sent in the channel.

   - `S16LE I/Q`: Raw I/Q samples on signed 16 bits integers with Little Endian layout.
 Use it with software that sends I/Q data as output like GNUradio with the `UDP source` block.
 The output is interleaved I and Q samples.
 It can also match the UDP source plugin with the same `S16LE I/Q` format and can be used for linear transposition.
-  - `S16LE NFM`: receives 16 bits signed integers on 2 channels (stereo) with Little Endian layout.
-However it will send a mono signal with narrow bandwidth FM modulation.
+  - `S16LE NFM`: receives 16 bits signed integers on 1 (mono) or 2 (stereo) channels with Little Endian layout.
+It produces a mono signal with narrow bandwidth FM modulation.
+Stereo input channels are mixed before modulation.
 There is no DC block so it can be used with modulating signals where the DC component is important like digital signals.
-  - `S16LE NFM Mono`: This is the same as above but with a mono (1 channel) input.
-  - `S16LE USB`: Same as `S16LE I/Q` but retains only the upper half band.
-  - `S16LE LSB`: Same as `S16LE I/Q` but retains only the lower half band.
-  - `S16LE LSB Mono`: Takes a mono (1 channel) AF signal and produces a LSB modulated signal.
+  - `S16LE LSB`: Takes a 1 (mono) or 2 (stereo) channels AF signal and produces a LSB modulated signal.
+Stereo input channels are mixed before modulation.
-  - `S16LE USB Mono`: Takes a mono (1 channel) AF signal and produces a USB modulated signal.
+  - `S16LE USB`: Takes a 1 (mono) or 2 (stereo) channels AF signal and produces a USB modulated signal.
+Stereo input channels are mixed before modulation.
-  - `S16LE AM Mono`: Takes a mono (1 channel) AF signal and produces a AM modulated signal.
+  - `S16LE AM`: Takes a 1 (mono) or 2 (stereo) channels AF signal and produces a AM modulated signal.
+Stereo input channels are mixed before modulation.

 <h3>8: Mono/Stereo input</h3>